prog-supdex/graphql-anycable/README.md

     Heroku users should set up `use_redis_object_on_cleanup` setting to `false` due to [limitations in Heroku Redis](https://devcenter.heroku.com/articles/heroku-redis#connection-permissions).

+### Limitations

+The `GraphQL::AnyCable::Cleaner` uses [IDLETIME](https://redis.io/commands/object-idletime/) for detecting how long the object was inactive.
+It is a good way to detect inactive subscriptions, but `IDLETIME` is updated every time, not only when new subscriptions are, but when we read it
+It means that `broadcasting` also updates the `IDLETIME`, which does not give us the ability to detect useless subscriptions for cleaning
+It will be resolved in the next versions

 ## Configuration

 GraphQL-AnyCable uses [anyway_config] to configure itself.
 There are several possibilities to configure this gem: